murra133/EarthToRhino/README.md

 ![Rhino Spacesuit](/Assets/Rhino%20Spacesuit_Short.gif)

 ## What is Earth To Rhino
 EarthToRhino is a bridge between Cesium, a 3d Geospatial platform 🌎, and McNeel's Rhinoceros 3D 🦏 through Grasshopper 🦗.
+This was developed during the 2024 AEC Tech hackathon hosted by CORE studio at Thornton Tomasetti.

 # Team members 👨‍🚀👩‍🚀
 - Paris Nikitidis